alexgotchufam/MyMemory/README.md

 # MyMemory
-My implementation for the MyMemory app from this tutorial: https://youtu.be/C2DBDZKkLss
+My implementation for the MyMemory app from [this tutorial](https://youtu.be/C2DBDZKkLss)